-Forcepoint TRITON AP-EMAIL facilitates the secure transmission and delivery of email through connection and message encryption.
-Encryption functions are enabled in the TRITON Manager Email module console on the Settings > Inbound/Outbound > Encryption page.
+Forcepoint Email Security facilitates the secure transmission and delivery of email through connection and message encryption.
+Encryption functions are enabled in the Forcepoint Security Manager Email Security module on the page Settings > Inbound/Outbound > Encryption.

-This Forcepoint email protection solution supports the following types of message encryption:
+This Forcepoint email security solution supports the following types of message encryption:

-- Mandatory Transport Layer Security (TLS) connection encryption
+- Mandatory Transport Layer Security connection encryption

-- Advanced email encryption
+- Forcepoint Email Encryption

 - Third-party application message encryption

-The Forcepoint on-premises email protection solution also offers a Secure Messaging end-user portal in which your organization's customers and email recipients may view, send, and manage email that contains personally identifiable information.
+The Forcepoint on-premises email security solution also offers a Secure Messaging end-user portal in which your organization's customers and email recipients may view, send, and manage email that contains personally identifiable information.
 For example, you may wish to include sensitive personal health or financial information in a message to a client.
 The portal provides a secure location for the transmission of this data.
-See Forcepoint Secure Messaging portal for more information.
+See Forcepoint Secure Messaging portal.